 If you pay with The Platinum Card® from American Express (review) then you earn 5x points.
 I value those points at 1.7 cents each, so to me, that’s the equivalent of a further 8.5% return.
 That means that the real cost of each mile goes down from 1.32 cents to 1.2 cents, which is an even better value (this isn’t cash in your pocket, but rather points in your “pocket” based on my valuation).

 Should you buy LifeMiles?

-When it comes to redeeming LifeMiles, Avianca is in the Star Alliance, so check out the Star Alliance award chart for redemption rates.
-To give a few examples of one way premium cabin redemption rates (there are no fuel surcharges on any awards):
+First let me address this topic more generally.
+Avianca is in the Star Alliance, which means you can redeem LifeMiles on all Star Alliance airlines (this is a large part of what makes the program so great).
+To give a few examples of one-way premium cabin redemption rates (there are no fuel surcharges on any awards):

 - US to Europe in business class costs 63,000 miles

 - US to Europe in first class costs 87,000 miles